 Further research will need to expand on the benefits of BCAAs before scientists can make any broad claims.

-People with medical conditions should consult their doctor before taking BCAA supplements to ensure their safety.
+People with medical conditions should consult a doctor before taking BCAA supplements to ensure their safety.

-Anyone who experiences serious side effects should stop taking the supplement and speak to their healthcare provider immediately.
+Anyone who experiences serious side effects should stop taking the supplement and seek guidance from a healthcare professional right away.

 The exact dosage will vary based on a few factors.
 For example, some manufacturers will offer dosing guides with their product, which can help give a range for each person based on their body weight and activity levels.

-Typically, a person will mix a scoop of BCAA powder with water, mix it, and then consume it.
+Typically, a person will combine a scoop of BCAA powder with water, mix it, and consume it.
 Capsules are also available.

-For the average person following a regular workout routine, it may be best to take BCAAs around the time of exercising, within an hour on either side of the workout.
+For the average person following a regular workout routine, it may be best to take BCAAs around the time of exercising, within 1 hour on either side of the workout.

 BCAAs may be best for competitive athletes, people following a restrictive diet, and those who do not get enough essential amino acids from their diet.

-Many BCAA supplements are available to buy.
+Many BCAA supplements are available on the market.
 Below, we list six products that people may wish to try.